 Sicily has a long history that deeply formed its locals love for food and drinks.
 One can easily spot the region’s diversity through its authentic cuisines.
 The island is the jewel of the Mediterranean.
 It opened its ports to many settlers and traditions for thousands of years

 Today, people from all over the world visit Sicily for its charming beauty.
-The more you witness it, the dreamier it seems.
+The more you witness it, the more dreamier it seems.
 It boasts both scenic landscapes and archaeological wonders.
 There are stunning small islands and beaches to have a glimpse and enjoy too.
-Another reason, many get hooked with Sicily is because of its foods and wines.
+Another reason, many get hooked on Sicily is because of its foods and wines.
 They reflect various influences and give a better understanding of Sicily’s mixed culture.

 Kinds of Food and Drinks in Sicily